Recruitment Materials & Guidelines

 What is the difference between Groups and Pages in Facebook?

-Open forums are known as Pages and are created by companies, celebrities, and brands.
+Pages are open forums that can be created by companies, celebrities, and brands.
 These are public and although only administrators of Pages can post to the account, people with personal Facebook profiles can comment on any posts or pictures.
 The comment feature cannot be disabled, but comments can be removed/hidden by the administrator.

 Groups can be more private than Pages because the administrator has an option to choose the privacy setting.
 The comment feature can be managed in each group, as determined by the administrator.